Hopf Algebras Consisting of Finite Sets: Star product

-Now we turn to the discuss the Feynman diagrams.
-We want to show that the notations of quotient and collapsing for adjacency matrices are compatible with the same notations of Feynman diagrams, in fact the quotient and collapsing about Feynman diagrams are our motivation and original model of constructions in this article.
-With the help of the correspondence between the graphs of Bernoulli type and Feynman diagrams we will discuss the problems from the viewpoint of Kontsevich graphs.
+Now we turn to discuss the Feynman diagrams.
 Here we restrict us to discuss the subgraphs of Feynman diagrams.
 A subdiagram of Feynman diagram is subset of vertices and lines in Feynman diagram, the lines in subdiagram join the vertices in subdiagram.
 A subgraph is a subdiagram but the line joining tow vertices in this subdiagram should belong to the subdiagram.
 Thus a subgraph determined by vertices solely.

-From the contents in ZhouMai\cite{8}, we know that there is one-one correspondence between the graphs of Bernoulli type and Feynman diagrams, therefore, the one-one correspondence between the adjacency matrices and Feynman diagrams.
-Now we discuss the problems starting at the graphs of Bernoulli type.
-Let $M\in M_{adj}(m,\mathbb{N})$, then $b_{M}\in G_{k,m}$, where $k=\frac{1}{2}degM$.
-We know that $b_{M}$ can be regarded as a Feynman diagram.
-There are $m$ vertices of the second type in $b_{M}$, labeled by $\underline{m}=\{1,\cdots,m\}$, which can be identified with the vertices of a Feynman diagram.
-A subgraph can be identified with a subset $I$ in $\underline{m}$, therefore, $b_{M_{I}}$ just be this subgraph.
+We discuss the problems starting at the Bernoulli graphs.
+Let $M\in M_{adj}(m,\mathbb{N})$, then $b_{M}\in B_{k,m}$, where $k=degM$.
+We know that $b_{M}$ can be regarded as a Feynman diagram with $m$ vertices and $k$ internal lines.
+A subgraph can be identified with a subset $I$ in $\underline{m}=\{1,\cdots,m\}$ ($|I|=k,\,2\leq k< m$), therefore, $b_{M_{I}}$ just be this subgraph.
 This subgraph gives a factorisation of $b_{M}$:

 where $I^{c}=\underline{m}\setminus I$.
 We make quotient of $b_{M}$ by $b_{M_{I}}$ in the following way: \begin{itemize} \item Dropping the factor $b_{M_{I}}$ and collapsing the subset $I$ to an "ideal vertex" of the second type, denoted by $\ast$ (which is also called a "generalised point" by Bogoliubov), we get the quotient